de-vnull/vnstat-on-merlin/more-info.md

 * The example in paragraph 2, the "month" reported will be the month at the start of the cycle, _January_, and will continue to report usage as _January_ until the _10th of February_ (calendar date).
 It will then report usage as _February_ until the _10th of March_ (calendar date).
 * The example in paragraph 3, the "month" reported will be the February, but some usage may have already been accounted for as _January_ and therefore the totals for _February_ may not be accurate.
 * You should consider the usage as the __start of the cycle__ rather than __end of cycle__, which may be more familiar billing- and accountability-wise.
+* In the United States, Comcast/Xfinity begins measurement on the 1st of the month in all markets, so no adjustment from the default is required.

 # Data-limits